We have several new residents whose bios aren't on our website yet - be sure to check social media for the most up-to-date content!

 March 2020 Confiscation Rescue Story

-Nuit, Ruby, and Judy - Captive-born Red Foxes Rest in Pardise, sweet Cedar, ?-2022
+Nuit and Judy - Captive-born Red Foxes Rest in Paradise, sweet Cedar and beautiful Ruby.

 In March of 2020, we were asked to assist in an elaborate rescue mission and confiscation of almost thirty foxes.
 We kicked into gear, and worked hard to prepare space for them, with only days notice.